josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 the train station is nudging ahoy.

-id apso check if this isnt impacting our rail signalling network.
+id also check if this isnt impacting our rail signalling network.

 either that or i can nake train drivers many miles away do very silly things.